Activity Report

 GNB! organizers spent years communicating with various authorities.
 Our goal was to get everyone on the same page as to what the law allows.
 We aimed to educate authorities, give them time to do their own research, and hoped they would come to the same conclusions as other jurisdictions that we have had success with.
 Parks Canada's position on skinny dipping is not inline with at least 4 other organizations.
 For example, Alberta Parks made a complete reversal on their position after hearing from their own legal department.

-NOTE: This section refers extensively to an email from the Assistant Deputy Minister of the Alberta Crown Prosecution Service (ACPS) on 16 April 2019 to the organizers of GNB!.
+NOTE: This section refers extensively to an email from the Assistant Deputy Minister of the Alberta Crown Prosecution Service (ACPS) on 16 April 2019 to the organizers of GNB.
 This correspondence constitutes the "official position of the ACPS in cases of this sort" per an email from the Deputy Chief Prosecutor of the ACPS to the Lake Louise RCMP on 14 July 2022.

-The first organization that GNB! organizers contacted was the Alberta Crown Prosecution Service to inquire about the legalities of skinny dipping.
+The first organization that GNB organizers contacted was the Alberta Crown Prosecution Service to inquire about the legalities of skinny dipping.
 We received an email response on 16 April 2019 from the Assistant Deputy Minister of the Alberta Crown Prosecution Service (ACPS) that stated:

 Any decision in this regard must be made on a principled basis, in consideration of the specific facts surrounding the commission of the alleged criminal offence as determined by the law enforcement agency.